IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 This course will help students to:
 * determine, communicate, and accomplish your own vision and goals for your senior project.
-* practice an iterative design process in conjunction with effective project management skills.
+* practice an iterative design process in conjunction with effective project & time management skills.
-* continue to hone all aspects of communication about your creative process and work through discourse, presentations, and writing.
+* continue to hone all aspects of professional communication about your creative process and work through discourse, presentations, and writing.

 ### LEARNING OUTCOMES